SebastianoTaddei/UnixShellProgramming/lectures/00_introduction_to_unix_shell_programming.md

 - The `./` operator is used to run the script directly from the current directory.
 We are simply specifying the path to the script we want to run (`.` is the current directory).
 Note that we must specify the path to the script, even if it is in the current directory.
 - The `bash` command is used to run the script using the `bash` interpreter.
 We are specifying the interpreter to use and the path to the script we want to run.

 NOTE: The `chmod` command can be used with different options to change the permissions of a file.
-We will discuss file permissions in more detail later on.
+We will see some options later on.
 NOTE: The `bash` command actually calls the bash interpreter, you can call it without any arguments to start an interactive shell session (like the one you are using now if your default shell is `bash`).

 ## 4 Conclusion